-A student who wishes to pursue a formal grievance should submit a written formal grievance with the local Academic Dean or the local Campus Executive (CE), (if the Academic Dean was involved in the informal resolution process) within ten (10) days of exhausting the informal resolution process.
+A student who wishes to pursue a formal academic grievance should submit a written formal grievance with the local Academic Dean, (if the Academic Dean was involved in the informal resolution process) within ten (10) days of exhausting the informal resolution process.

-Upon receiving the formal grievance, the Academic Dean or CE will appoint a grievance review committee as described above.
-The committee will contact (in writing) the involved parties explaining the process to be used in examining the grievance.
+Upon receiving the formal grievance, the Academic Dean will appoint a grievance review committee as described above.
+The committee will contact (all communications will be via University email, although hand delivery may be done in conjunction with email) the involved parties explaining the process to be used in examining the grievance.
 In a timely fashion, after gathering the necessary information, the committee will begin its review of the issue.
 The student and faculty member will be provided an opportunity to present their individual perspectives of the circumstance either in person or in writing, and the committee will endeavor to make a decision in a timely fashion.
 The committee Chair will communicate the decision (in writing), to the involved parties.
 The chair will be responsible to maintain a log of all activities of the grievance review committee.
 This log will include minutes of meetings and all actions taken.

-Appeal: Either party may submit a written petition to the Academic Dean or Campus Executive (if Academic Dean served on the review committee) appealing the committee decision.
+Appeal: Either party may submit a written petition to the Academic Dean or Provost (if Academic Dean served on the review committee) appealing the committee decision.
 This should be done as soon as possible, typically within no more than ten (10) business days after the committee decision is made and communicated to the involved parties.
-The Academic Dean (or CE) will review the committee decision and gather any additional information found to be necessary for the appeal review.
+The Academic Dean (or Provost) will review the committee decision and gather any additional information found to be necessary for the appeal review.

-Within 10 working days after completing the appeal review process, the Academic Dean (or CE) will make a final decision concerning the appeal and communicate it, in writing, to the involved parties.
+Within 10 working days after completing the appeal review process, the Academic Dean will make a final decision concerning the appeal and communicate it, in writing, to the involved parties.